We are now in Incentivized Beta! Join our discord.

 Over the past few weeks, we’ve been releasing content to explain Grass’s role in the AI stack.
 As you now know, the protocol performs a number of functions that help builders access web data to train their models with.
 This is the crucial first stage of the AI pipeline and the launching point for all development.

 In Grass’s case, residential devices around the world host a network of nodes that scrape and process raw data from the web.
 It cleans and converts that data into structured datasets for use in AI training.
 And most importantly, it sources web data in a way that involves - and rewards - the participation of nearly a million people around the world.
 It single handedly created the category of AI data provisioning, and it’s the reason some of the largest AI companies in the world have chosen to work with us.
-It is the Data Layer of AI.

 At the same time, we’ve also spent the past few weeks reflecting on the current state of artificial intelligence.
 We’ve asked ourselves about the most pressing issues it faces, and as a prominent piece of AI infrastructure ourselves, what we can do to solve them.